shuya-tamaru/GltfAttributesUserTextExporter/README.md

 <div align="center">

- #### For All Viewers You can use the `developer tools` to check the loaded model in the console for all viewers.
+ ### :bulb:For All Viewers You can use the `developer tools` to check the loaded model in the console for all viewers.
 </div>